-Huawei’s partnership with leica is the bright shining star of the camera phone world for now.
+Huawei’s partnership with leica has been the bright shining star of the camera phone world.
+The Xiaomi-Leica collaboration is another example.
 Maybe another partnership will rise up to the challenge and give us some exciting results.
 Maybe not.

 - “Hasselblad involvement isn’t that noticeable” – GSMArena (Source)

 - “Hasselblad partnership mostly a marketing gimmick” – Digital Trends (Source)